mitmproxy/pdoc/README.md

-`pdoc` is a library and a command line program to determine the public interface of a Python module or package.
+`pdoc` is a library and a command line program to discover the public interface of a Python module or package.
 The `pdoc` script can be used to generate plain text or HTML of a module's public interface, or it can be used to run an HTTP server that serves generated HTML for installed modules.